apache/celix/documents/getting_started/creating_a_simple_bundle.md

 #ninja
 ```

 Hopefully you will some some build results scrolling over the screen and actual build results in the build directory.
 There should be a hello_world.zip in the bundles/hello_world directory, this the actual bundle.
-But a bundle on its own has no real value, so lets setup a deployment and run the Apache Celix framwork with this bundle.
+A bundle on its own has no real value, so lets setup a deployment and run the Apache Celix framwork with these bundles.

 ###Running